All Episodes

 That's the answer to the story.

-The minute you start taking the details, yes, these things do pollute.
+The minute you start taking the details.

 All of this based on a hoax.

-Now, I'm not I'm not against fighting pollution.
+Now, I'm not against fighting pollution.

-We're doing a great job of having our automobile exhaust improved.
+We're doing a great job of having our automobile exhaust improve, but we don't need to be driving around lawnmowers.

 We don't need to be driving these little things.

-When people get so compliant and accept the premise of something that is a hoax, accept the premise of something that's false, especially when the premise is of is is being advanced by a bunch of socialist do-gooders who want to control every aspect of your life.
+When people get so compliant and accept the premise of something that is a hoax, accept the premise of something that's false, especially when the premise is being advanced by a bunch of socialist do-gooders who want to control every aspect of your life, the reaction is, screw you and leave me alone.

 If you don't want to drive a Ferrari, then don't buy one.

-There aren't that many of them out there anyway, because they're pretty expensive.
+There aren't that many of them out there anyway because they're pretty expensive.

 The market takes care of all this.